lowRISC/opentitan/hw/ip/alert_handler/doc/alert_handler.md

 propagation takes at least 6-8 clock alert handler clock cycles.

-For alerts that mandate an asynchronous response (i.e. without requiring a clock to be active), it is highly recommended to build a separate network on the top-level.
-That network shall OR' the super-critical sources together and route the asynchronous alert signal directly to the highest severity countermeasure device.
+For alerts that mandate an asynchronous response (i.e. without requiring a clock to be active), it is highly recommended to build a separate network at the top-level.
+That network should OR' the critical sources together and route the asynchronous alert signal directly to the highest severity countermeasure device.
 Examples for alert conditions of this sort would be attacks on the secure clock.